 With over a billion active users, YouTube’s power as an advertising tool can’t be denied.
 Yet senior living marketers have been slow to adopt it, perhaps believing their target demographics are not frequent consumers of online video.
 This generational bias must be abandoned once and for all.

 According to YouTube Trends Dashboard, YouTube is the No. 1 video platform of choice for boomers.
 More surprising, there are four times as many boomer-age viewers than viewers under 18.
 In fact, over 60 million boomers age 55+ visit YouTube every month across multiple devices.
 That’s a level of marketing reach you can’t afford to ignore.

 Posting branded videos that answer consumer questions on cost, care or other relevant senior living topics can create engagement and trust, leading visitors to other videos on your channel that more directly promote your community—such as video tours and testimonials.
-Part of YouTube’s appeal is its DIY convenience, so these videos do not necessarily need to be professionally or expensively produced.
-They simply need to be relevant to viewers.
-The more relevant you make them, the more shareable they become.
+At Imagewërks Marketing, we offer video services in house.
+If you're interested in incorporating video to your marketing plan you can learn more here.

 While life in sunnier climates will always be the dream of some retirees, most seniors and adult children looking for senior care services want them close to home.
 Across both mobile and desktop searches, location-based terms like “local,” “near me” and “in my area” are up year over year.

 To capitalize on this trend, ensure your website is set up in local services such as Google My Business, and use appropriate location ad extensions in your search ads.

 Search trends like these are not static.
 As technology, services and communication methods advance, consumer behavior adapts and changes too.
 Constant monitoring is essential if you’re going to stay a step ahead of the competition.
 Google Trends is a great resource to help you identify actionable trends—and begin to turn those consumer searches into customer conversions.